Brussels motor show marketing models told to cover up

 “I can tell you that it won’t be shocking and that Ms Milquet will have no reason whatsoever to complain about it,” a company spokesman said.

-The organizers of the January 11-20 show are expecting to attract some 350,000 visitors.
+The organisers of the January 11-20 show are expecting to attract some 350,000 visitors.
+(Reporting by Robert-Jan Bartunek, editing by Paul Casciato)